-The Ageratum is an annual herb that grows about 2 feet high, and produces small, pretty, pink flowers at the top of its hairy stems.
-In some countries, it is considered a weed that is hard to control.
-Ageratum is widely utilized in traditional medicine systems where it grows continuously.
-In Brazil, an infusion is prepared with the leaves and/or the entire plant, and employed to treat colic, colds, fevers, diarrhea, rheumatism, spasms, and is also used as a tonic.
-It is also highly recommended for burns and wounds.
-In other countries in Latin and South America the plant is widely used for its antibacterial properties for numerous infectious conditions and bacterial infections.
-In Africa, ageratum is used to treat fever, rheumatism, headache, pneumonia, wounds, burns and colic.
+The Ageratum is an annual herb that grows to a height of around two feet and produces clusters of small, pretty flowers along its hairy stems.
+In some countries, it is classed as a weed which is hard to control.
+In traditional medicine systems in areas where Ageratum grows continuously, it is widely used.
+In Brazil, an infusion of its leaves or the entire plant is employed to treat colic, colds, fevers, diarrhea, rheumatism and spasms, as well as serving as a tonic.
+It is also recommended for the treatment of burns and wounds.
+In countries of Latin and South America, it is utilized for its antibacterial properties to treat infectious conditions and bacterial infections.
+In Africa, it is employed for fever, rheumatism, headache, pneumonia, wounds, burns and colic.

 Ageratum is native to Central America and the Caribbean and can be grown in USDA Zone 9-11, either outdoors or indoors in cooler climates.
 It grows best in rich, moist soil, with regular watering.
 Its colorful blooms, which come in shades of pink, white and off-white, will attract butterflies and hummingbirds.
 The flowering season of Ageratum is usually all summer and the shrub often self-seeds depending on the climate.